borgeskauan/whatsapp-js/README.md

 Make sure to properly handle these authentication files as they contain sensitive information.

-**Note**: If you want to reconnect to a different WhatsApp number, you can safely delete all contents of the `wa-auth/` directory.
+**Note**: If you want to reconnect to a different WhatsApp number, you can safely delete the `wa-auth/` volume.
 The next time you start the application, it will generate a new QR code for authentication with a different number.